lmfit/lmfit-py/_sources/parameters.txt

 :class:`Parameter`  and :class:`Parameters`
 ================================================

-This chapter describes :class:`Parameter` objects which is a key concept of lmfit.
+This chapter describes the :class:`Parameter` object, which is a key concept of lmfit.

 A :class:`Parameter` is the quantity to be optimized in all minimization problems, replacing the plain floating point number used in the optimization routines from :mod:`scipy.optimize`.
-A :class:`Parameter` has a value that can either be varied in the fit or held at a fixed value, and can have upper and/or lower bounds placd on the value.
+A :class:`Parameter` has a value that can either be varied in the fit or held at a fixed value, and can have upper and/or lower bounds placed on the value.
 It can even have a value that is constrained by an algebraic expression of other Parameter values.
 Since :class:`Parameter` objects live outside the core optimization routines, they can be used in **all** optimization routines